EvanForsythe/BB485/week01.md

 We have a course "shared directory".
 This is a special location of the file system where members of the class have access to the same files.

-Here are hints for finding this folder.
+Here are hints for finding this folder:
-	-You will need to navigate to the "root" directory -Inside of the root directory, there is another directory named "shared/" -Inside of the shared directory there is a directory called "forsythe/" -Inside of this directory is the course shared directory, named "BB485/"
+1. You will need to navigate to the "root" directory
+2. Inside of the root directory, there is another directory named "shared/"
+3. Inside of the shared directory there is a directory called "forsythe/"
+4. Inside of this directory is the course shared directory, named "BB485/"

 <br />